wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-safe-attachments/includes/2-create-policies-using-defender.md

 Safe Attachments is a feature in Microsoft Defender for Office 365.
 It uses a virtual environment to check attachments in inbound email messages after they've been scanned by anti-malware protection in Exchange Online Protection (EOP), but before delivery to recipients.

 There's no built-in or default Safe Attachments policy.
 To get Safe Attachments scanning of email message attachments, you must create one or more Safe Attachments policies.
-You can configure Safe Attachments policies in Microsoft 365 Defender or in Windows PowerShell.
+You can configure Safe Attachments policies in the Microsoft 365 Defender portal or in PowerShell (Exchange Online PowerShell for eligible Microsoft 365 organizations with mailboxes in Exchange Online; standalone EOP PowerShell for organizations without Exchange Online mailboxes, but with Defender for Office 365 add-on subscriptions).

 The basic elements of a Safe Attachments policy are: